-The second experiment evaluated the quality of the uncertainty measure produced by DGSM and its applicability to detecting outliers from room categories not known during training.
-We used the same DGSM model and relied on the likelihood produced by DGSM to decide if a test sample is from a known or novel category.
+The second experiment, evaluated the quality of the uncertainty measure produced by DGSM and its applicability to detecting outliers from room categories not known during training.
+We used the same DGSM model and compared the marginal probability for samples in the test set and from novel categories.
 The cumulative ROC curve over all data splits is shown in Fig. 5.

 We compared to a one-class SVM with an RBF kernel trained on the geometric features.
-The $\nu$ parameter was adjusted to obtain the largest area under the curve (AUC) on the test sets.
+The ν parameter was adjusted to obtain the largest area under the curve (AUC) on the test sets.
 We can observe that DGSM offers a significantly more reliable novelty signal, with AUC of 0.81 compared to 0.76 for SVM.
 This result is significant, since to the best of our knowledge, it demonstrates for the first time the usefulness of SPN-based models for novelty detection.